blahdora/rosalind/README.md

-# Rosalind Algorithm Solutions and Explanations
+# Rosalind Solutions and Explanations
 This repository contains the solutions and explanations to the problems on Rosalind.

 ## Table of Contents